chrisgrieser/finder-vim-mode/README.md

     ```

 2. Activate the plugin: `Import` → `Enable`
-3. __Karabiner users:__ If you already use Karabiner and have another modification affecting the `Capslock` key, that modification must come *after* the __Finder Vim Mode__ in the list of modifications.
+3. __Karabiner users:__ If you already use Karabiner and have another modification affecting the `Capslock` key that modification must come *after* the __Finder Vim Mode__ in the list of modifications.
 4. __Alfred and Raycast users:__ [Some additional setup may be needed.](#alfred-and-raycast-users).

 ## Updates